JackDarkability/JackDarkability/README.md

 - I’m interested in Programming, Spanish and video games
 - I’m currently learning Java and C++ mainly, however also dabbling in other languages such as Haskell.
 - My best programming language is Python
-- The best way to reach me will be probably through here at the moment.
+- The best way to reach me will be through my LinkedIn below
 - I'll be using this as a portfolio for any programs that I make in my free time, they also might be useful to people

 My list of languages that I am familiar with at this moment (In order of most to least experienced) is: